snowtales/fromMyPhone/README.md

 Use git from nix or linux terminal that installed at my phone.

-So, according to gitdocs firstly you should install Git at your terminal for nix use following command:
+So, according to gitdocs firstly you should install Git at your device

+For nix use following command:

   `nix-env -iA nixpkgs.git`